King's Worcester

 Then there’s Café 1541 at the entrance for sixth-formers and staff, offering an informal study area and meeting space as well as an enviable range of drinks and morale-boosting snacks.
 The lower years have their own hub too, and Years 7 and 8 have a dedicated outdoor playground area.

-Good old-fashioned reading gets top billing here, with seven book clubs, more than 15,000 books and a creative selection of library challenges to encourage even the most reluctant of readers.
+Good old-fashioned reading gets top billing at King's Worcester, with seven book clubs, more than 15,000 books and a creative selection of library challenges to encourage even the most reluctant of readers.
 Subject-specific reading lists help pupils boost their depth of knowledge – perhaps a contributing factor to the particularly high number of annual Oxbridge offers.
 With help from a team of specialist staff, the school has a good track record of getting pupils into medical, veterinary and law courses at top universities, and a large number head off to Russell Group universities.
 Some go further afield too, with one former pupil now studying at Stanford University on a full rowing scholarship.
 Her take on the school?
-‘The opportunities at KSW are amazing.
+‘The opportunities at King's Worcester are amazing.
 There are specialists in everything – make use of their minds.’

 Results are definitely worth shouting about: last year, 62 per cent of pupils at GCSE achieved grades 9-7; at A-level, 77 per cent gained A*-B, with over a quarter bagging three at A or A*.
-There are 24 A-level subjects on offer, with students now taking three as the default setting alongside a King’s elective designed to enrich their studies and prepare them more broadly for a gap year, a career or for life in general (and some with accompanying UCAS points to boot).
+There are 24 A-level subjects on offer, with students now taking three as the default setting alongside a King’s Worcester elective designed to enrich their studies and prepare them more broadly for a gap year, a career or for life in general (and some with accompanying UCAS points to boot).
 Courses range from maths to a Gold Arts Award, sports leadership or a TEFL course incorporating Chinese or sign language.
 There is also a weekly life-skills programme bringing in outside speakers and providing opportunities to learn first-aid and car maintenance to name but a few.

-There is an amazing variety of sport on offer, with a healthy rivalry with local school RGS, against whom they play a number of annual sporting derbies, including the rugby Modus Cup at Worcester RFC Sixways Stadium before a 1,000-strong crowd, making it one of the biggest spectator school-rugby events.
+There is an amazing variety of sport on offer at King's Worcester, with a healthy rivalry with local school RGS, against whom they play a number of annual sporting derbies, including the rugby Modus Cup at Worcester RFC Sixways Stadium before a 1,000-strong crowd, making it one of the biggest spectator school-rugby events.
 Pupils embrace sport wholeheartedly, with little fallout as they go up the years.
 They happily turn up for Saturday morning pre-match training sessions, even though there is no Saturday school.
 ‘We achieve a boarding-school programme in a day school,’ says director of sport Mr Mason.

 About 100 pupils play sport at academy or England pathway level, and the trophy cabinet may need upgrading after a recent clutch of wins ranging from U13 county cricket champions to world-record holders for mixed indoor junior ‘one million metre’ rowing.
-Rowing is indeed huge – the school has its own 6km stretch of the River Severn to practise on and an impressive award-winning boathouse on site, with an abundance of rowing machines and enviable views over the river.
+Rowing is indeed huge – King's Worcester has its own 6km stretch of the River Severn to practise on and an impressive award-winning boathouse on site, with an abundance of rowing machines and enviable views over the river.
 Pupils can take up rowing from Year 9, with about 200 getting out on the water in any one year.
 Rowers also take part in an annual 24-hour ergo challenge (raising a cumulative total of over £34,000 to date), and there are Easter rowing camps as far afield as Bordeaux.
 The playing fields are equally inspiring, with Worcester Cathedral making a stunning backdrop.

 Creative subjects such as art, music and drama are well served.
 The music-tech room, named after Edward Elgar who apparently slept there once, has been newly refurbished with bespoke desks and equipment.
 For budding Picassos, there's the impressive art school (which was formerly part of Royal Worcester factories), and annual trips to St Ives, and Year 13 art pupils get their own individual studio to work in.
 The school puts on three full-scale drama productions a year, all with rave reviews.